Andrew M Laing, PhD

 Ph.D., Urban Studies and Planning, Massachusetts Institute of Technology

-Laing's clients have included many organizations interested in workplace innovation and information technology, such as Accenture, Google, Microsoft, Nike, and the United Nations.
+Between 2016-2019, Laing was head of workplace strategy and later an adviser to Bridgewater Associates LP.
+Laing's clients included many organizations interested in workplace innovation and information technology, such as Accenture, Google, Microsoft, Nike, and the United Nations.
 His interests span the changing worlds of work, technology and the design of places at multiple scales from the workplace to the urban.
 Much of his work has focused on the implications of new ways of working for the design of buildings, the nature of place, sustainability, and the city.
 He is interested in exploring the impact of information technology on the design of places and the city.

 Andrew Laing, ‘Directions for Change in Technology and Wellbeing in the City’ in Designing Future Cities for Wellbeing, edited by Christopher Boyko, Rachel Cooper, Nick Dunn.
 Routledge, forthcoming, 2020.

 Andrew Laing, ‘The Implications of a Networked Urban Landscape for Architectural Programming,’ Volume, 42, December, 2014, pp.68-75.